 Who Should Come to our Open House?
 You!

 Anyone can benefit from a B vitamin injection and anyone can benefit from a dose of Naturopathic Medicine!

 There will be treats and tea and conversation to enjoy.
 You will also have the option to have a free 15-minute private consult with one of the Doctors to explore whether Naturopathic Medicine is right for you.

 We look forward to seeing you there!

 Dr. Adam McLeod, ND

-Dr. McLeod practices at the Yaletown Naturopathic Clinic in Vancouver, BC and has a special focus on Integrative Oncology.
+Dr. McLeod practices at the Yaletown Naturopathic Clinic in Vancouver, BC and has a special focus on Integrative cancer care.